Glossary

 Failed Bank: An FDIC-insured bank that has been closed by its chartering authority and the FDIC has been named as receiver.
 See Bank Failure.

 Family Trust: A formal revocable trust created for estate planning purposes.
 A revocable family trust is one in which the owner (grantor) retains control over the funds during his or her lifetime, but also identifies beneficiaries who will receive trust assets upon the owner’s death.
 Revocable trust accounts, which include informal revocable trust accounts such as payable on death, in trust for, testamentary, or Totten trust accounts are a separate account ownership category.
-Also called Living Trusts and Formal Revocable Trusts.
+Also called Formal Revocable Trusts.

 Fiduciary Account: Accounts owned by one party but held in a fiduciary capacity by another party.
 Fiduciary relationships may include, but are not limited to, an agent, nominee, guardian, executor, or custodian.
 Common fiduciary accounts include Uniform Transfer to Minors Act (UTMA) accounts, escrow accounts, Interest on Lawyers Trust Accounts (IOLTAs), and deposit accounts obtained through a broker.

 Formal Revocable Trust Account: A deposit held in the name of a written trust created for estate planning purposes in which the owner/grantor retains control over the funds during his or her lifetime, but also identifies beneficiaries who will receive trust assets upon the owner’s death.
 Formal revocable trust accounts, which include informal revocable trust accounts such as payable on death, in trust for, testamentary, or Totten trust accounts are a separate account ownership category.
-Also called Living Trusts and Family Trusts.
+Also called Formal Revocable Trusts and Family Trusts.

 G